findthehead/Byomkesh/README.md

 # 🔍 byomkesh - A JS Snippet Extractor & Beautifier

-This tool fetches JavaScript files from a given website URL, beautifies them using `jsbeautifier`, and saves the results in a directory named after the domain (e.g., `cisco`, `vimeo`, etc.).
+This tool fetches JavaScript files from a given website URL, beautifies them using `jsbeautifier`, and saves the results in a directory named after the domain (e.g., `example`, `vimeo`, etc.).

 ## 🚀 Features

 - Extracts all linked JS files from `<script src="...">`
 - Beautifies each JavaScript file
+- Scan for know secrets and API Keys
 - Saves output in a clean folder named after the domain
 - Supports multiple extensions: `.js`, `.ts`, `.vue`, etc.
 - Fun CLI spinner and colorful output